JetBrains/teamcity-documentation/topics/common-problems.md

 If the TeamCity build agent is run as a service (for example, it is installed as a Windows service), try running the TeamCity agent under a regular user with administrative permissions [from the command line](setting-up-and-running-additional-build-agents.md#Starting+the+Build+Agent).
 See also [Windows Service limitations](known-issues.md#Agent+running+as+Windows+Service+Limitations).

 If this fixes the issue, you can try to figure out why running under the service is a problem for the build.
-Most often this is service\-specific and is not related to TeamCity directly.
+Most often this is service-specific and is not related to TeamCity directly.
 Also, you can set up the TeamCity agent to be run from the console all the time (for example, [configure](setting-up-and-running-additional-build-agents.md#Automatic+Agent+Start+under+Windows) an automatic user logon and run the agent on the user logon).

 Here are the detailed steps you can use to run a build from the command line.